futuredapp/Engineering-Handbook/docs/teams/ios/ios_release.md

 - release notes (every version should have different release notes)
 - visually check screenshots if they are up-to-date

+!!! info "First submission requirements"

+    See the [First Submission Requirements](ios_app_store_checklist.md) for a complete list of requirements for the first App Store submission.

 ## Source control steps to release

 - in GitHub project repo, go to `Code` -> `Releases`